sparkflows/sparkflows-docs/docs/aws/admin-guide/aws-version-compatibility.rst

  * For **emr-6.9.0** include the two JARs with the exact version: **delta-core_2.12-2.1.0.jar** and **delta-storage-2.1.0.jar**

-For delta support, in the Pyspark workflow include the below in the EMR Bootstrap script
+For delta support, in the Pyspark workflow include the below in the EMR Bootstrap script:

 	::

   		aws s3 cp s3://sparkflows-release/fire/delta/delta-core_2.12-0.8.0.jar /usr/lib/spark/jars/

-In Pyspark REPL/node, include the below to import and use the delta packages
+In Pyspark REPL/node, include the below to import and use the delta packages:

 	::